-We thank our shareholders, consultants, and advisors as well as directors, interested investors and community members for their support and engagement and for the many questions we receive.
-At Lomiko, we put people first, and you can ask us anything.
-Use our hashtags and be part of the circle: #askusanything #lomikoputspeoplefirst #climatesuccessstories.
+We thank our shareholders, consultants, and advisors as well as directors, interested investors and community members for their support, engagement and for the many questions we receive.
+We enjoy speaking with you and exchanging ideas and we appreciate the long-term support that has been demonstrated over the years.

-Sincerely,

-(Signed) Belinda Labatte Belinda Labatte
+Sincerely, (Signed) Belinda Labatte

-CEO and Director of Lomiko Metals Inc.
+Belinda Labatte CEO and Director of Lomiko Metals Inc.